strangerstudios/paid-memberships-pro/readme.txt

 * ENHANCEMENT: Added pmpro_getfile_before_readfile hook (passes $filename and $mimetype params) in getfile.php
 * BUG/ENHANCEMENT: getMembershipLevel method of MemberOrder can now handle when discount_code property is an object.
 Also, the IPN Handler and 2Checkout handler will now try to get the discount code for the order to correctly update the users pmpro_memberships_users entry.
 * BUG: Removed extra class attribute from CVV field that interfered with the required * JS code and some other CSS/JS-related things.
 (Thanks, catapult)
+* ENHANCEMENT: Added code to redirect to the redirect_url if you pass a redirect_url to the login page and the user is already logged in.
+Updated the links in email confirmations to use login links with redirects instead of direct links.

 = 1.7.13.1 =
 * Fixed bug introduced in 1.7.12 where discount code uses were not being tracked.